SARC all-electron scalar relativistic basis sets

 For calculations on lanthanides we have created a revised, larger, and more heavily polarized version called "SARC2" (JCTC, 2016, 12, 1148).
 The SARC2 improve specifically on the calculation of spectroscopic properties and are highly recommended for correlated single- or multi-reference wavefunction based calculations.

 Further developments in our group focus on extensions to additional elements, on adaptation of the core region for finite-nucleus calculations, optimizations for prediction of core properties, and new complete versions for other popular relativistic Hamiltonians.

 - All-electron basis sets for DFT calculations of heavy elements with the DKH2 or ZORA Hamiltonians pose increased demands on numerical accuracy during evaluation of two-electron integrals.
 The integration accuracy is governed by the choice of angular grid (radial shells per atom) and radial grid (integration points per shell).
 The default grids in most quantum chemistry programs are usually insufficient for all-electron calculations of heavy elements, and can lead to errors and artifacts in energies and gradients.
 Since the optimal choice of grid depends on many factors, it should always be confirmed through test calculations on a per-case basis that the grid is sufficiently large to eliminate such numerical problems.

-- Density-fitting auxiliary basis sets to be used with the RI and RIJCOSX approximations are available for all SARC basis sets in the ORCA program package, which also contains scalar relativistic recontractions of the Karlsruhe basis sets up to Xe.
+- Density-fitting auxiliary basis sets to be used with the RI approximations for Coulomb integral fitting in DFT are available for all SARC basis sets in the ORCA program package, which also contains scalar relativistic recontractions of the Karlsruhe basis sets up to Kr.